Government’s Rwanda plan ‘is not safe’, court told - NewsBreak

 Migrants due to be given a one-way ticket to the east African nation as part of Home Secretary Priti Patel’s bid to curb Channel crossings, as well as campaign groups and a union, have asked judges to block their upcoming deportation flight.

-Up to 130 people have been notified they could be removed.
-The court heard 31 people are due on the first flight on Tuesday, with the Home Office planning to schedule more this year.
+Up to 130 people have been notified they could be removed on the inaugural flight, due to take off on Tuesday.

-Lawyers for almost 100 migrants have submitted legal challenges asking to stay in the UK with the remaining anticipated to follow suit this week.
+But lawyers for almost 100 migrants have already submitted legal challenges asking to stay in the UK with the remaining anticipated to follow suit this week.

 Raza Husain QC, for the claimants, told the High Court: “The system is not safe.
 It is not that it is not safe after July, it is just not safe.